Azure/typespec-azure/.chronus/changes/uptake-object-literals-2024-2-19-3-23-18.md

 ---
 # Change versionKind to one of: internal, fix, dependencies, feature, deprecation, breaking
-changeKind: fix
+changeKind: feature
 packages:
   - "@azure-tools/typespec-client-generator-core"
 ---

-Added support for new tuple literals
+Add support for values